LIMON100/Android-Porjects/Pet App/readme.md

-This is a very simple CRUD apps which provide the information of a dog shelter.
+This is a very simple CRUD database apps which provide the information of a dog shelter.
 The types of dog, their gender, weight.

 When in shelter there is no dog the preview will be like this,